onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/accessing-data/access-api.md

 ```
 ### GetTransactionResultByIndex

-`GetTransactionResultByIndex` gets the execution result of a transaction at a specified block and index.
+`GetTransactionResultByIndex` gets a transaction's result at a specified block and index.

 ```proto
 rpc GetTransactionResultByIndex(GetTransactionByIndexRequest) returns (TransactionResultResponse);